django/django/.github/ISSUE_TEMPLATE.md

 If you're submitting a bug report, please include:

 - Your OS and runtime environment, and browser if applicable
-- The versions of Channels, Daphne, Django, Twisted, and your ASGI backend (asgi_ipc or asgi_redis normally)
+- The versions of Channels, Daphne, Django, Twisted, and your ASGI backend (channels_redis normally)
 - What you expected to happen vs. what actually happened
 - How you're running Channels (runserver? daphne/runworker?
 Nginx/Apache in front?)
 - Console logs and full tracebacks of any errors